shahwaizse/club-vote/README.md

 ## Roadmap

-- clubs functionality so one dude can't make 3000 metamask wallets and skew the votes (club head will have to approve people before they can vote)

 - something like https://zkpass.org/ would allow clubs to automatically approve members becuase then each member would be verifiably unique, removing the need for manual approval.